 6. Benjamin Dakota Rogers – Whiskey & Pine (2016, Self)

 Multi-instrumentalist, singer/songwriter and composer, the prolific Benjamin Dakota Rogers is pushing the boundaries of traditional folk with each album release.
 Combining fiddle, guitar and mandolin with his unique voice and strong lyrics he creates music that demands your attention.
-Benjamin has picked up Canadian Folk Music Awards for each of his three releases; the “Wayfarer” E.P. from 2014, 2015’s “The Strong Man’s Address to the Circus Crowd” and his latest “Whiskey & Pine”, 11 songs featuring strong vocals, and powerful guitar and fiddle, with support from Chris Rait on stand-up bass, guitar and djembe.
+Benjamin has picked up Canadian Folk Music Award nominations for each of his three releases; the “Wayfarer” E.P. from 2014, 2015’s “The Strong Man’s Address to the Circus Crowd” and his latest “Whiskey & Pine”, 11 songs featuring strong vocals, and powerful guitar and fiddle, with support from Chris Rait on stand-up bass, guitar and djembe.
 Benjamin joined us at the Folk Music Ontario conference in 2014 to chat about his music and play a live version of what was then a new song “Whiskey and Pine”.
 You can check out that interview HERE.
 And guess, what – we also have a 2016 FMO interview to bring you, with yet more new songs from a rising talent on the folk scene.
 For more information about Benjamin’s music visit benjaminrogersmusic.com.